Johnny Townsend (American football)

 Johnny Townsend (born February 14, 1995) is an American former professional football player who was a punter in the National Football League (NFL).
 He played college football for the Florida Gators.
 He was selected by the Oakland Raiders in the fifth round of the 2018 NFL draft.
-His younger brother Tommy is a punter on the Houston Texans active roster.
+His younger brother Tommy is a punter on the Tennessee Titans active roster.

 Early life

 Townsend played at William R. Boone High School in Orlando.
 He and his brother were coached by kicking guru, Toby Peabody, though neither were punters under his tutelage.
 He was initially recruited by Ohio State.

 College career

 Townsend had the highest Football Bowl Subdivision (FBS) punting average in the country in 2016, with a 47.9 yard average.
 With this average, he also set the all-time punting record for the Florida Gators.
 Townsend held the FBS record for highest career average yards per punt until 2021, when it was broken by Colorado State punter Ryan Stonehouse.